 It turns out to be a MSQ-T43 Version 1 threat simulator, a brand-new system being tested in the ranges.
 From an official document: The MSQ-T43 is an electronic warfare threat simulator used by combat ranges to train aircrews on how to effectively engage or defend against enemy surface-to-air threats.
 The T43 Version 1 provides signals that emulate the SA-6 (Straight Flush and Gainful); the newer T43 Version 4 provides signals that emulate the SA-8 (Landroll and Gecko).

 The control trailer for the new MSQ-T43 site near the Cedar Gate fence.
 This photo was taken in September 2001.
-Since June, when the photo below was taken, a second trailer has been added, which features a large antenna.
+Since then a second trailer has been added, which features a large antenna.